gocreateio/honey-rfcs/text/0002-reminders.md

 # Reminder

-As a user, I want to request `honey` to manage my reminders for me.
+As an entrepreneur, I want `honey` to manage my routine tasks, so I can focus on unblocking creativity and delivering business value.

 ## Working Backwards